Policy for Research Conducted by Persons External to the Messiah University Community

 Exceptions to the policy: Access to educators, other employees, and students for research purposes on the part of external researchers will be granted under the following condition:

 - Provost determination.
-If the Provost determines or is petitioned by a COE member that a project merits access to Messiah University employees or students, the Provost will identify a Messiah educator liaison to work with the external researcher and to ensure compliance with Messiah research policies and procedures, including IRB requirements.
+If the Provost determines or is petitioned by a COE member that a project merits access to Messiah University employees or students, the Provost may approve the external research so long as a Messiah educator liaison is identified to work with the external researcher and to ensure compliance with Messiah research policies and procedures, including IRB requirements.

 - Messiah University co-author.
 External researchers working together on a research project with a Messiah University educator are not subject to this policy.
 The regular procedure for Institutional Review Board (IRB) review, and coordination with campus assessment efforts are required.